dawid-cloudvisor/wafr-documentation/docs/security/SEC02-BP06.md

 ---
-title: SEC02-BP06 - Use user groups or roles for access control
+title: SEC02-BP06 - Employ user groups and attributes
 layout: default
 parent: SEC02 - How do you manage identities for people and machines?
 grand_parent: Security